Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Kiyomizu-dera earns its reputation as one of Kyoto's iconic cherry blossom spots, but only if you adjust your timing.
 The temple delivers stunning views of cherry trees covering the hillside below the wooden stage, particularly when framed against the Higashiyama mountains.

-Gion Streets: Find Alternative at Shirakawa Canal
+Gion Streets: Find an Alternative at Shirakawa Canal

-Central Gion's fame as a geisha district creates expectations of cherry blossom lined streets that the reality doesn't match.
+Central Gion's fame as a geisha district creates expectations of cherry blossom-lined streets that the reality doesn't match.
 The main streets (Hanamikoji, Shijo) have sparse cherry plantings, and most visitors end up disappointed after walking through.

 The Problem: Tourists expect cherry blossoms in the geisha district based on promotional imagery, but actual tree coverage is minimal on the famous streets.